 11. Making a payment to the supplier

-Suppose the accounting department finds the match between the price, quantity, and terms and conditions documents.
-In that case, the accounting department will pay the vendor per the agreed terms.
+Suppose the accounting department finds a match between the price, quantity, and terms and conditions documents.
+In that case, depending on the invoice due date accounting department will pay the vendor (vendor payment) as per the agreed terms.

-Once the vendor makes the payment, the complete process is documented, and reports are created.
+Once the vendor receives the payment, the complete process is documented, and accounting reports are created in FI.

 Advantages of procure-to-pay cycle